 Data preparation and production

-Data weighting may also be required in order to correct issues with sampling inconsistencies or to ensure the data is representative of the target population.
+Data weighting may also be required to correct issues with sampling inconsistencies or to ensure the data is representative of the target population.
 Once the data is prepared, it can then be presented through statistics in tables, charts, or dashboards.